-(h) Prohibited building materials, which may not be permitted on a site plan: concrete or concrete block surfaces, ~~or synthetic stucco finishes (such as EIFS)~~.
+(h) Prohibited building materials, which may not be permitted on a site plan: concrete or concrete block surfaces.

 (2) Sidewalk.
 Sidewalks shall be installed in accordance with state or federal statutes.

 (3) Lighting.
 Light fixtures located in parking areas must not exceed 15 feet in height, and may not be directed or placed so that the illumination circle falls outside the district boundary; provided, however, that fixtures for outdoor sporting events may not exceed 30 feet in height.